open-telemetry/opentelemetry.io/content/en/docs/instrumentation/php/getting-started.md

 $app->run();
 ```

-Start the build-in webserver again as before, and browse to
+Start the built-in webserver again, and browse to
 <http://localhost:8080/rolldice>.
 You should see similar output, but with the
 addition of a new span named `manual-span`.

 Note that the manual span's `parent_span_id` contains the same value as the
-`{closure}` span's `context.span_id`.
+"{closure}" span's `context.span_id`.
 Manual and automatic instrumentation work
 well together, since under the hood they use the same APIs.

 ### Logging

 Now let's add some logging.
 We will use the popular `monolog` logging library to
-do this, via a handler which will emit the logs using the OpenTelemetry format.
+do this, via a handler which will emit the logs in the OpenTelemetry format.

 First, let's install some more dependencies: